 Penalties for a First-Time DUI Conviction

 Pennsylvania law classifies drunk driving offenses and their resulting punishments according to the blood alcohol content (BAC) level of the individual at the time of the alleged DUI.
-These offenses and some of their potential penalties are grouped as follows:

 If, however, you refuse to undergo an alcohol breath test at the time of DUI arrest, you may be required to drive only using an ignition interlock device for one year.
 Likewise, a DUI offense involving a High BAC or Highest BAC may subject you to higher fines, mandatory terms of incarceration, and a mandatory driver’s license suspension.
-Steven E. Kellis has represented countless individuals charged with a first-time DUI, and wants you to be aware of not only the potential penalties, but also the options that you may have in terms of dealing with your charge.
+Steven E. Kellis has represented countless individuals charged with a first-time DUI and wants you to be aware of not only the potential penalties, but also the options that you may have in terms of dealing with your charge.

 Alternatives to a First-Time DUI Conviction